 The Bilan Carbone® is an assessment methodology of carbon accounting.
 Developed by the French Resource centre for greenhouse gas accounting in 2004, this framework is now widely used in France.

-GHG protocol and Carbon footprint: a common spirit, different objectives
+GHG protocol and Carbon footprint: a common state of mind, but different objectives

 In a nutshell, the Carbon footprinting method includes a framework for measuring greenhouse gas flows (similar to that of the GHG protocol) but it goes further by recommending an action plan to concretely reduce emissions.